Yorkshire terriers are the most popular breed of toy dogs.

 Yorkshires do best in homes with older children or no children at all.
 Therefore, it is best to put off getting a Yorkie until your kids are at least 8 years of age.

 But if you do get one sooner, follow the guidelines in this article and everything should work out just fine.
-As long as you teach your child to respect your Yorkie, they should get along great.
+As long as you teach your child to respect your Yorkie and the danger it could pose, they should get along great.